 HST details are required to verify that you comply with local tax registration requirements.

 Saskatchewan, Manitoba and British Columbia’s marketplace facilitator law applies to companies that create or facilitate a marketplace for retail sales and that collect payments from consumers and remit them to sellers in that marketplace.
-In Saskatchewan, Manitoba and British Columbia, Uber is a marketplace facilitator for merchant orders with Uber Eats.
-The marketplace facilitator laws shift PST (Saskatchewan, British Columbia) or RST (Manitoba) collection and remittance obligations from a merchant to the marketplace facilitator.
+In Saskatchewan, Manitoba and British Columbia, Uber is a marketplace facilitator for store orders with Uber Eats.
+The marketplace facilitator laws shift PST (Saskatchewan, British Columbia) or RST (Manitoba) collection and remittance obligations from a store to the marketplace facilitator.
 In Saskatchewan, Manitoba and British Columbia Uber is now responsible for remitting PST or RST on orders made with the Uber Eats platform.
 Uber is not responsible for remitting GST or any other applicable taxes.

 British Columbia ONLY: Effective July 1st 2022, the Government of British Columbia will require Uber to charge you applicable sales tax (PST) on top of your Marketplace Fee (MPF).
 This will be reflected on your invoices and payouts.